Shahidulla: 20th and 21st centuries

 By the early 20th century, the Shahidullah region was under Chinese control and considered part of Xinjiang Province, and has remained so ever since.
 Xaidulla is well to the north of any territories claimed by either India or Pakistan, while the Sanju and Kilian passes are further to the north of Xaidulla.
 A Sinkiang–Tibet road (or "Aksai Chin road", now part of G219) was laid by China in the 1950s, which runs from Yecheng in the Tarim Basin, south through Xaidulla, and across the Aksai Chin region, controlled by China but claimed by India, into northwestern Tibet.

 Current status

-Some time after the construction of the road, Chinese administration built a village at Suget Karaul and named it "Saitula".
+Sometime after the construction of the road, Chinese administration built a village at Suget Karaul and named it "Saitula".
 The nomad population of the former Shahidula apparently took up residence in the new village.
 In May 2010, Saitula was made a township.

 The township includes one village, which was formerly part of Kangir Kirghiz Township: